gcharest/oss-presentations/publishing/publishing.md

   * In line with the Directive
   * Find allies in places you did not think of (cities, provinces, civic society, private sector)
   * Find new usage for your software
-  * AIA:
+    * AIA: Could be reused for Enterprise architecture assessments
   * Adopt best practices in development
+    * Working in the open, you know other people will be able to see your code.
+      * People are more prone to take the time to write better code.
 * How can you do it?
+  * Compliance
+    * Choose your licence based on your desired outcome
-  * Compliance - Choose your licence
+    * Choose your licence based on the components you will be leveraging
   * Security
+    * 2FA
+    * Hash
   * Governance
+    * It is still your project
+    * Need a clear set of expectations as to how development will be done
   * Community
+    * Working in the open may lead to others wanting to contribute
+    * Need to set expections as to what is accepted
+    * Code of conduct

 ---

-Let's start by creating a repository and upload your project.
+Let's start by creating a repository and uploading your project.

 ------